jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### 4. Formatting

-As these are technical notes, the format for each set of lecture notes will be written to a pseudo-technical specification.
-This means each set of notes should follow a template, making it easier for readers to break down and understand.
+The format for each set of lecture notes will follow a pseudo-technical specification.
+Thus, each set of notes should follow a template, making it easier for readers to break down and understand.
 Each set of notes will be presented in accordance with the following schema:

 * Introductory Lecture Information
 * Incremental Sections (1. → N.)